 Other ventures of interest include the introduction of boda-boda businesses in which youths are encouraged to form groups through to buy motorbikes for the boda-boda businesses.

-Cooperative Bank is targeting the youth with special packages like investing in specific items for their groups, such as motorbikes, vehicles, computers, and laptops.
+Cooperative Bank is targeting the youth with exclusive packages like investing in specific items for their groups, such as motorbikes, vehicles, computers, and laptops.

-Yet another area of exponential growth is the ICT sector Where
+Yet another area of exponential growth in the ICT sector Where

 It was mandatory for all those seeking a Transport Licensing Board (TLB) certification to be members of a Sacco or belong to a company.
 About 1,000 matatu Saccos and 400 companies have been registered.

 Matatu operators, who constitute 80 percent of the public transport system, are estimated to have an annual turnover of Kshs73 billion.